 Sometimes you will get a letter or website update that says “denied” even though you haven’t really been denied!

 A technical denial means they haven’t looked at your medical records.
-They are just running into a different kind of problem.
+They are running into a different kind of problem.
 If you receive a denial letter that does not mention a medical decision, you can contact Social Security to confirm why you were denied.

 There are a few reasons why this might happen:

 - You haven’t had your SSI interview yet.
 Sometimes the website says, “SSI denied” even though the person hasn’t even had their interview yet!
 We don’t know why this happens, but the website may just correct itself on its own.
 The SSI interview is a bunch of questions about your finances, bank account, rent, cars, houses, and income.
 If you haven’t had an SSI interview, you can call and request one.

 - You didn’t apply for SSI.
 When you apply, there is a box that asks if you “Intend to apply for SSI.”
 If you are poor, you want to check this box, or you want to make sure your lawyer is checking this box for you.
 If you didn’t check the box, don’t worry, just call now and request an SSI interview.

 - Something went wrong.
 If you are poor and you did have your financial interview, but they still denied you, something has gone wrong.
 It may be something really simple.
 Like maybe your bank account is just $1 too high.
 Check out How to Make SSI Stop or Start and Ten Common Reasons SSI Might be Denied and How to Handle If You Are Over the SSI Resource Limit